Rich, creamy Coquito is a classic Puerto Rican treat made with coconut cream, coconut milk, baking spices and, most important, rum.

-Coquito, which translates to “little coconut” in Spanish, has deep roots in Puerto Rican history (or Spain’s colonization thereof, rather).
+Coquito, which translates to “little coconut” in Spanish, has deep roots in Puerto Rican history—or, at least, Spain’s colonization of the island.
 Holguin elaborates: “It is said that the Spanish brought [Coquito] over by introducing the island to their version of an eggnog.
-Utilizing the abundant resource of coconuts, a version was created unlike a traditional eggnog and unique to Puerto Rican culture.”
-Today, there are countless family recipes unique to Puerto Rican households across the world, but there’s one key element that’s non-negotiable, according to Holguin.
-“There is always one important ingredient that must be in Coquito, and that is Puerto Rican rum.
-The addition of any other spirit makes something else entirely.”
+Utilizing the abundant resource of coconuts, a version was created unique to Puerto Rican culture.”
+Today, there are countless family recipes specific to Puerto Rican households across the world, but there’s one key element that’s non-negotiable, according to Holguin.
+“There is always one important ingredient that must be in Coquito, and that is Puerto Rican rum.”

 - 56 ounces sweetened condensed milk